storacha/specs/w3-filecoin.md

 }
 ```

-Invoking the `deal/offer` capability is a request to arrange Filecoin deals for the aggregate.
+Invoking the `aggregate/offer` capability is a request to arrange Filecoin deals for the aggregate.

-The `nb.aggregate` field represents commitment proof for the `aggregate` to arrange a deal(s) for.
+The `nb.aggregate` field represents a commitment proof for the `aggregate` to arrange a deal(s) for.

 The `nb.pieces` field represents a link to DAG-CBOR encoded list of pieces of an `aggregate`.
-The elements of the `nb.pieces` MUST be sorted in the exact same order as they were used to compute the aggregate piece CID.
+The elements of the `nb.pieces` field MUST be sorted in the _same_ order as they were used to compute the aggregate piece CID.
 This block MUST be included with the invocation.
 Its format is:

 ```json
 /* offers block as an array of piece CIDs, encoded as DAG-JSON (for readability) */